|Overall Record:||116-26, .817|

 As a swimmer at Denison University, Griffiths twice earned the team’s Most Improved Award.
 He served as team captain his senior year and gathered seven All-SCIAC citations and NCAA cuts in the 100 yard butterfly in 1994 and 1995.

 In addition to his coaching duties, Griffiths is an Associate Professor of Physical Education at CMS.
 In 2009, Coach Griffiths won the Glen R. Huntoon Award for Superior Teaching at Claremont McKenna College and was the first athletic department member to win the award since its inception in 1974.
-Griffiths was the chair of the SCIAC swimming coaches committee for nine years and served for five years as the NCAA D-III men’s representative to the board of directors of the College Swimming Coaches Association.
+Griffiths won the SCIAC’s initial “Men’s Coach of the Year” award in 2015.

 Griffiths, his wife, Katherine, and daughter, Charlotte, reside in Claremont.